Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 .
 ##############################  OVERHAUL(WIP) ##############################
 This mod is an overhaul balanced towards exploring (no fortress building) and hardcore (difficult, or insanely difficult but not impossible) gameplay.
+This mod is intended for players that are used with the vanilla gameplay already and want an extra challenge.
+Play the game with less progress in mind, less like a RPG and more like a FPS, but still a mix of both.
 Please follow the server configs below and look for tactical hints on in-game notes on how to survive (but I may have left something in text files or config files' comments inside help="..." properties on xml files).
 .
 ############################## MOD FEATURES OVERVIEW: ##############################